 b) It gives my clothes an even wear.

 Below are my 10 favorite tips and tricks for how to shop your closet cheaper, better, and more efficiently than you have previously (and I promise, most of these you haven't heard before!)
 We'll cover important steps such as:

-Tips for How to Shop Your Closet
+Tips for How to Closet Shop Effectively

 #1- Start By Taking an Inventory of Your Closet